-There’s a lot of things to consider when it comes to auto body repair after an accident.
+There is a lot of things to consider with regards to auto body repair following an accident.
 One of the largest headaches is often dealing with insurance.
-Take a look at this important info from Car Craft Oakville so that you're prepared.
+Check out this important information from Car Craft Auto Body so that you're ready.

 Who contacts the insurance company after an accident?

 Contact the other driver’s insurer if they were at fault to file your claim.
 Also, make sure that you tell your insurance company if the policy that you hold requires you to.
 You should also contact your insurance provider if you’re making a claim on your own coverage.

 You should also get a hold of your insurance provider if you were the one at fault in the accident.
 They ought to be notified if someone else will be contacting them to file a claim with them.

 Who determines who is responsible for the accident?

 Both law enforcement officials and insurance companies make determinations on who is at fault, or if both drivers are partially at fault.